qms-design-control

 Design outputs are what you actually designed.
 Specifications define what the device must do.
 Drawings define physical characteristics.
 Software architecture defines computational behavior.
 Manufacturing procedures define how it's built.

 Each output addresses one or more inputs.
-The traceability should be explicit—this specification exists because of that requirement.
+The traceability should be explicit.
+This specification exists because of that requirement.
 When an output doesn't trace to an input, you have a question: why does this exist?
 When an input doesn't trace to an output, you have a gap: how is this requirement addressed?

-Output documents are controlled—versioned, approved, change-managed.
+Output documents are controlled.
+Versioned, approved, change-managed.
 When an output changes, its verification needs reassessment.
 When an output is approved, it's ready for verification.

 Verification and Validation